KlevcevichAV/notes/TERMINAL.md

 - `fg` — defrost
 - `ctrl + shift + c` — copy
 - `ctrl + shift + v` — insert

+#### File upload
++ Text program for downloading files -- `wget link`
+  + `-P prefix` -- Set directory prefix to prefix.
+  + `-i file` -- Read URLs from a local or external file.
+  + `-r` -- enable recursive browsing of directories and subdirectories on the remote server.
+  + `-l` -- Determine the maximum recursion depth equal to depth when browsing directories on a remote server.
+By default depth = 5.
+  + -A <acclist>, –accept <acclist>, -R <rejlist>, –reject <rejlist> -- a comma-separated list of filenames to (accept) or not (reject) upload.
+Allowed to set file names by mask.